Opinion poll: Benchmark polls

-Brushfire polls

-Brushfire polls are polls taken during the period between the benchmark poll and tracking polls.
-The number of brushfire polls taken by a campaign is determined by how competitive the race is and how much money the campaign has to spend.
-These polls usually focus on likely voters and the length of the survey varies on the number of messages being tested.

-Brushfire polls are used for a number of purposes.
-First, it lets the candidate know if they have made any progress on the ballot, how much progress has been made, and in what demographics they have been making or losing ground.
-Secondly, it is a way for the campaign to test a variety of messages, both positive and negative, on themselves and their opponent(s).
-This lets the campaign know what messages work best with certain demographics and what messages should be avoided.
-Campaigns often use these polls to test possible attack messages that their opponent may use and potential responses to those attacks.
-The campaign can then spend some time preparing an effective response to any likely attacks.
-Thirdly, this kind of poll can be used by candidates or political parties to convince primary challengers to drop out of a race and support a stronger candidate.

 Tracking polls

-A tracking poll or rolling poll is a poll in which responses are obtained in a number of consecutive periods, for instance daily, and then results are calculated using a moving average of the responses that were gathered over a fixed number of the most recent periods, for example the past five days.
+In a tracking poll responses are obtained in a number of consecutive periods, for instance daily, and then results are calculated using a moving average of the responses that were gathered over a fixed number of the most recent periods, for example the past five days.
 In this example, the next calculated results will use data for five days counting backwards from the next day, namely the same data as before, but with the data from the next day included, and without the data from the sixth day before that day.

 However, these polls are sometimes subject to dramatic fluctuations, and so political campaigns and candidates are cautious in analyzing their results.
 An example of a tracking poll that generated controversy over its accuracy, is one conducted during the 2000 U.S. presidential election, by the Gallup Organization.
 The results for one day showed Democratic candidate Al Gore with an eleven-point lead over Republican candidate George W. Bush.
 Then, a subsequent poll conducted just two days later showed Bush ahead of Gore by seven points.
 It was soon determined that the volatility of the results was at least in part due to an uneven distribution of Democratic and Republican affiliated voters in the samples.
 Though the Gallup Organization argued the volatility in the poll was a genuine representation of the electorate, other polling organizations took steps to reduce such wide variations in their results.
 One such step included manipulating the proportion of Democrats and Republicans in any given sample, but this method is subject to controversy.

+Deliberative opinion polls

+Deliberative Opinion Polls combine the aspects of a public opinion poll and a focus group.
+These polls bring a group of voters and provide information about specific issues.
+They are then allowed to discuss those issues with the other voters.
+Once they know more about the issues, they are polled afterward on their thoughts.
+Many scholars argue that this type of polling is much more effective than traditional public opinion polling.
+Unlike traditional public polling, deliberative opinion polls measure what the public believes about issues after being offered information and the ability to discuss them with other voters.
+Since voters generally do not actively research various issues, they often base their opinions on these issues on what the media and candidates say about them.
+Scholars argued that these polls can truly reflect voters' feelings about an issue once they are given the necessary information to learn more about it.
+Despite this, there are two issues with deliberative opinion polls.
+First, they are expensive and challenging to perform since they require a representative sample of voters, and the information given on specific issues must be fair and balanced.
+Second, the results of deliberative opinion polls generally do not reflect the opinions of most voters since most voters do not take the time to research issues the way an academic researches issues.